from the Superintendent's Office

 Dear Students, Parents, and Friends of the Brielle Blazers

 Several new programs, new technologies, learning materials and building improvements await our Brielle family as we begin our journey together as partners and friends in education.
-Teams of teachers worked diligently over the summer to revise curriculum in the areas of Technology, Writing Across the Curriculum and STEM.
+Teams of teachers worked diligently over the summer to write curriculum in the areas of Social Studies, and Reading and Writing for grades K-3.
+The new Financial Literacy curriculum will be introduced to our students in grades K through 8 for the first time this year.

 Students will begin their day with their homeroom teacher engaged in our Morning Meeting Program.
-Our incoming eighth grade students, the Class of 2019 had the opportunity to choose classes for their electives in the beginning of the summer.
+Our incoming eighth grade students, the Class of 2020 had the opportunity to choose classes for their electives over the summer.

 Our doors have been open through the summer to approximately 150 students involved in many exciting programs, such as the Brielle Summer Recreation Program, Blazer Academy, and the Extended School Year Program.

 Community/Parent Relations: Our goal is to provide clear, open, and timely communication to our families to ensure parental and community support and involvement.
 Parents will have complete access to student’s progress and grades by utilizing our Genesis program, the Honeywell Instant Alert System will again be implemented to inform our families through emails and voice/text messaging of pertinent information as well.
-In addition we have a new digital sign that is updated consistently reflecting school and community events.
+In addition we will continue to utilize the digital sign as a means of communication for the community.
+The sign is updated consistently reflecting school and community events.

-Students will be welcomed back on Wednesday, September 5th and will be dismissed at 12:50pm.
-The first full day will be Thursday, September 6th.
-As always, our traditional Flag raising ceremony will be held on Friday, September 7th with our kindergarten and 8th grade students, followed by a ‘Clap-In’ celebration for our kindergarten and eighth grade students throughout our hallways.
+Students will be welcomed back on Wednesday, September 4th and will be dismissed at 12:50pm.
+The first full day will be Thursday, September 5th.
+As always, our traditional Flag raising ceremony will be held on Friday, September 6th followed by a ‘Clap-In’ celebration for our kindergarten and eighth grade students throughout our hallways.

 We are forever grateful for the support and efforts made by our Board of Education, the Parent-Teacher Organization, the Blazer Booster Club, Brielle Education Foundation, teachers, administrators, support staff and caring community members who collectively help create a great learning environment for all our students.